Research interests

 a numerical approach for simulating quantum many-body evolution on truncated Hilbert spaces

-with restricted entanglement.
-In addition we developed a new type of semi-classical phase
+In addition we are experts in new types of semi-classical phase

-space approach, the discrete truncated Wigner approximation.
+space approaches, e.g. we developed a so-called discrete truncated Wigner approximation.
 It is based on the

 well-known truncated Wigner approximation (TWA), but adapted to discrete many-body